 Sometimes minor parties can hold the balance of power.
 This means that their vote may decide the outcome of an issue if the government and opposition disagree.

-During sitting weeks, each parliamentary party has a party meeting.
-The meeting is held in a party room, and is chaired by the leader of the party.
+During sitting weeks, each parliamentary party has a party meeting which is held in their party room.

 The main purpose of party meetings is to decide how the party will work as a team in the Parliament.
 In party meetings, members of parliament may: